brenthouston/employeeTracker/README.md

 # Employee Tracker
 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)
 ## Description
-   This is a dynamic user interface application for a company to track it's employees thier rolse and departments.
-The user can Create, Read, Update, and Delete all information that is stored in the department, role and employee data groups.
+   This is a dynamic user interface application for a company to track it's employees thier roles and departments.
+The user can Create, Read, Update, and Delete (CRUD) all information stored in the department, role and employee data groups.
 I learned about SQL interface using mysql2 and how to integrate inquirer prompts for user interaction.
-I also used tablify, which is an npm package that helps in formatting the data in node.js for ease of use.
+I also used tablify, which is an npm package that helps in formatting the data in node.js for more appealing ways of showing the data.

 ## Table of contents